Ayordeji/HMS-Ayordeji/README.md

 Click on `https://github.com/kodecampteam/kodecamp-hms-frontend`
 After then click on `ACTIONS` after which you click on `pages build and deployment`.

-Select the last deploymentlink to access the website.
+Select the last deployment link to access the website.

 ## Lessons Learned